jin5354/leaf-observable/README.md

 Observify a object.

-- obj(object): the object to be observified
+- obj(object): the object to be observified.

 ### watch(expFn, callback, options)